zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.5  Revision 5 active-X
+Version 9.5  Revision 6 active-X

-1.Threads Execute for out of order code work fine now
-2. Enum variables can be declared with a value in a group/class from enum type declared in same group/class.
-3. Optimizations for more speed.
+Fix syntax color for lambda with blocks of statements as argument.
+For any error we can use F11 in editor to remove syntax color (produced on the fly)

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate